zhululai/auto-model-gen-sr/README.md

 ## Guide

-The scripts have been tested with Python 3.9 on Windows and require the installation of `pandas`, `networkx`, `pygraphwiz`, `numpy` and `matplotlib`.
-Apart from these Python libraries, you also need to download the latest [Graphwiz Archive](https://graphviz.org/download/#windows) and uncompress it in the same folder.
+The scripts have been tested with Python 3.9 on Windows and require the installation of `pandas`, `networkx`, `pygraphviz`, `numpy` and `matplotlib`.
+Apart from these Python libraries, you also need to download the latest [Graphviz Archive](https://graphviz.org/download/#windows) and uncompress it in the same folder.

 Once the runtime environment has been set up, you can try the examples by executing